 The Human Cost of Unsafe Driving

-- In 2022, India recorded approximately 460,000 road accidents, resulting in 168,000 deaths and over 400,000 serious injuries.
-This marked a 12% increase in road accidents and a 10% rise in fatalities compared to previous years.
+In 2022, India recorded approximately 460,000 road accidents, resulting in over 168,000 fatalities and more than 400,000 serious injuries.
+This represented a 12% increase in accidents and a 10% rise in deaths compared to previous years.
+These numbers underline a critical gap between infrastructure growth and effective road safety awareness implementation.

 Illustrative Example: Imagine a dedicated truck driver named Roshan, who took pride in his flawless safety record.
 One fateful evening, Roshan’s truck was overtaken recklessly by another vehicle, triggering a multi-vehicle pile-up on a busy national highway.
 Among the victims was Aarav, a young professional commuting home on his motorcycle.
 Aarav suffered severe injuries, requiring months of recovery and leaving his family burdened with significant medical expenses and emotional stress.
 This tragic incident changed the lives of both individuals forever, demonstrating how a single unsafe driving decision can ripple out to affect many lives.